Cincinnati's Swifton Center

 Drawing from F.W.
 Pressler & Associates

-A 12 million dollar face lift was completed, with an official grand re-opening being held in September 1985.
+A 12 million dollar face lift was completed, with an official grand re-opening held in September 1985.
 SWIFTON COMMONS still encompassed its original 486,000 leasable square feet.
 However, there were now forty-five stores and restaurants.

 Graphic from the Edward J. DeBartolo Corporation